Frequently Asked Questions

 - For K awards—A statement from a qualified sponsor at the new institution in accordance with instructions in the grant application.

-The above information, in PDF format, is to be emailed to the AHRQ grants management specialist listed on the Notice of Award.
-Do not send a courtesy copy to the assigned AHRQ Program Official (PO).
-The Grants Management Specialist, upon determining that the transfer application is complete, will forward it to the PO for review and recommendation.
+The above information, in PDF format, is to be emailed to the Awarding Agency Contact listed under item 9 of the Notice of Award.
+Do not try to submit the information via the eRA Commons, and do not send a courtesy copy to the assigned AHRQ Program Official (PO).
+The Awarding Agency Contact (aka Grants Management Specialist), upon reviewing the transfer application, obtaining additional information if necessary, and determining that the transfer application is complete, will forward it to the PO for review and recommendation.
 The application will be reviewed to determine if the transfer is appropriate and to determine the level of AHRQ funding.

-The project may be supported at the new (or 'gaining') institution in an amount not to exceed that previously approved for DIRECT COSTS for the remaining project period.
-Applicable F&A, based on the gaining institution's negotiated facilities and administrative (F&A) rate agreement, will be awarded provided funds are available and that any total cost cap imposed by the Funding Opportunity Announcement (FOA) under which the award was originally issued is not exceeded.
+The project may be supported at the “new” institution in an amount not to exceed the amount previously approved for DIRECT COSTS for each budget period remaining in the project period.
+Applicable indirect costs, based on the “new” institution's most recent federally-negotiated facilities and administrative (F&A) cost rate agreement, will be awarded provided funds are available and that any total cost cap imposed by the Notice of Funding Opportunity (NOFO) under which the award was originally issued is not exceeded.

 Note: When a transfer involves a partial year, the total amount awarded for direct costs at both institutions may not exceed the total direct cost funding level for that single budget period.
-For example, if the awarded direct costs for the budget period issued in FY2015 amount to $100,000 and the losing institution indicates in its Relinquishment Statement that it has $40,000 of direct costs available for transfer, then the gaining institution's direct cost budget cannot exceed $40,000.
-The award of F&A to the gaining institution will be based on the gaining institution's negotiated federal F&A rate agreement, availability of funds, and with the total cost cap imposed by the FOA in mind, because the total costs awarded to the gaining institution, combined with the total costs that remain at the losing institution, may not exceed any FOA-imposed total cost cap.
-If the gaining institution is not entitled to all of the F&A costs relinquished by the losing institution, then those funds will revert to the Federal government.
+For example, if the awarded direct costs for the budget period issued in FY2022 amount to $100,000 and the original institution indicates in its Relinquishment Statement that it has $40,000 of direct costs available for transfer, then the “new” institution's direct cost budget cannot exceed $40,000.
+The award of indirect costs to the “new” institution will be based on the “new” institution's federally negotiated F&A rate agreement, availability of funds, and with the total cost cap imposed by the NOFO in mind, because the total costs awarded to the “new” institution, combined with the total costs that remain at the original institution, may not exceed any NOFO-imposed total cost cap.
+If the “new” institution is not entitled to all of the indirect costs relinquished by the original institution, then those funds will revert to the Federal Government.

-Unless the transfer grant (or a subsequent non-competing continuation award resultant of the transfer) involves current fiscal year funds, a Notice of Award to transfer a grant will generally not be issued during the month of September; transfer applications received after July 15 will be reviewed and action taken after October 1.
+Unless the transfer grant (or a subsequent non-competing continuation award resultant of the transfer) involves current fiscal year funds, a Notice of Award (NOA) to transfer a grant will generally not be issued during the month of September; transfer applications received after July 15 that do not involve current fiscal year funds for the transfer or for the subsequent non-competing continuation award resultant of the transfer will be reviewed and action taken after October 1.